-Feature: Edge to Edge & Roll Quilt
+Feature: Edge to Edge & Roll Quilt , using "End Of Set"

 This method works best when the startpoint and endpoint of the E2E pattern is along the bottom edge, not the top.
 If the selected pattern doesn't comply, CS will prompt you to choose the Place Two Pins method.